-Distribution: The spikedace is endemic to the Gila River drainage of southwestern New Mexico, southeastern and central Arizona, and perhaps northern-most Sonora (Koster, 1957; Minckley, 1973; Miller and Winn, 1951).
+Distribution: The spikedace is endemic to the Gila River drainage of southwest New Mexico, southeast and central Arizona, and perhaps northern-most Sonora (Koster, 1957; Minckley, 1973; Miller and Winn, 1951).
 It was found in low- to moderate-gradient warmwater streams in shallow runs with moderate velocity water over sand and small gravel substrates (Minckley, 1973; Propst et al., 1986).
 In preferred habitats, it is occasionally found in large aggregations.

-Current Status: The spikedace has been eliminated from most (>90%) of its historic Arizona range and persists there only in Aravaipa Creek, and Eagle Creek (Minckley, 1973; Barber and Minckley, 1966; Marsh et al., 1990).
-It has not been found in the upper Verde River for at least 5 years (J.N.
-Rinne, USFS, pers. comm.).
+Current Status: Spikedace was federally listed as threatened in 1986.
+In New Mexico, it was state listed as a threatened species in 1975.
+A federal recovery plan for spikedace was finalized in 1991.
+Spikedace has been eliminated from most (>90%) of its historical Arizona range and persists there only in Aravaipa Creek (Minckley, 1973; Barber and Minckley, 1966).
+No spikedace specimen has been found in Eagle Creek since the late 1980s (Marsh et al., 1990).
+It has not been found in the upper Verde River for at least 5 years (Rinne, 1999; M. Richardson, USFWS, Phoeniz, AZ, pers. comm.).
 In New Mexico, spikedace has been eliminated from the San Francisco River drainage (Anderson, 1978; Propst et al., 1986).
-The range of the species in the Gila River drainage in New Mexico is fragmented; it is currently found mainly in the lower reaches of the West Fork Gila River and the Cliff-Gila Valley reach of the Gila River.
-It is frequently found near the mouth of the Middle Box upstream of Redrock and is irregularly found in portions of the East Fork Gila River (Propst et al., 1986; NMGF files).
-It has apparently been eliminated from Middle Fork Gila River, likely a consequence of predation by nonnative yellow bullhead, Ameiurus natalis, and smallmouth bass, Micropterus dolomieui.
-Spikedace is federally protected as a threatened species.
-Critical habitat was proposed and a final rule designating it was published in April 2000 (USFWS 2000).
-The rule designating critical habitat is currently being appealed in the federal court system.
+The range of the species in the Gila River drainage in New Mexico is fragmented; it is currently found mainly in the Cliff-Gila Valley reach of the Gila River and lowermost reaches of West Fork Gila River.
+In both the Cliff-Gila Valley reach and lower West Fork Gila River, however, its abundance during the past 4-5 years is 25% of what is was frm the late 1980s through the mid 1990s (Paroz et al. 2006; NMDGF files).
+It has not been found in East Fork Gila River since 2000 (Paroz et al. 2006; NMDGF files).
+Apparently it has been eliminated from Middle Fork Gila River (last collected in 1995), likely a consequence of predation by nonnative yellow bullhead, Ameiurus natalis, and smallmouth bass, Micropterus dolomieui.
+Spikedace is frequently found near the mouth of the Middle Box upstream of Redrock (Propst et al.,